FAQ - Frequently Asked Questions

 4. COME WITH LYRICS ON PAPER

-Write lyrics down on paper so they will be available for lead AND backup vocalists.
+Write lyrics down on paper or on text so they will be available for lead AND backup vocalists.
 Lyrics should be memorized before performing them but a lyric sheet is good to reference off of.

 5. COME WITH INSTRUMENTS SOUNDING THEIR BEST